 In order to develop an apprenticeship standard, you must be a group of employers recognised by the Institute and reflective of those who employ people in the occupation that you want to develop an apprenticeship in – a ‘trailblazer group’.
 In this section, you can find information on forming a trailblazer group, our support and expectations guide and some recommended ways of working.

 Apprenticeship standards are based on occupations.
 An occupation must meet certain requirements in order for us to agree its development as an apprenticeship standard.
 This section explains how you can test an occupation against these requirements.

 If you think the occupation is suitable for the development of an apprenticeship standard and if your RM agrees, you are ready to complete the first stage of development.

-You will need to develop an occupational profile, enter it in our online template and submit your occupation proposal, along with any supporting evidence required.
+You will need to develop an occupational profile, enter it in apprenticeship builder and submit your occupation proposal, along with any supporting evidence required.
 We will confirm whether we agree that the occupation meets the requirements for apprenticeship standard development.
 These aspects are explained in this section, along with the background information relating to the occupation and your trailblazer group that you must give to your RM prior to submitting your occupation proposal.